ForLoveOfCats/fae/readme.md

 Primitive syntax support for VSCode is available with [this extension](https://marketplace.visualstudio.com/items?itemName=fae-lang.vscode-fae), though it lacks code formatting and language server support as those components remain to be built.

+## Building

+See the [Build Instructions](./docs/build_instructions.md) for directions on how to get up and running with a development build of the Fae language toolchain.

 ## Licenses

 The Fae compiler, associated tests, scripts, and supporting infrastructure code, *excluding* the standard library, are licensed under the 3-Clause BSD license.